ehmatthes/pcc_2e/beyond_pcc/ai_player.md

         self.ai_game._fire_bullet()
 ```

+The call to `_implement_strategy()` is placed right after the call to `_check_events()`, and before the code that updates the game elememts (1).
+This way any changes we want to make to the game elements are implemented before those elements are drawn to the screen.

-This is nice, because all of the code that handles the automation is in its own section of the file.
+This is an improvement, because all of the code that handles the automation is now in its own section of the file.
 Most of `_implement_strategy()` is currently focused on making the ship sweep right and left.
 This method is going to get really long as soon as we start to do any other work, so let's move most of this code to a new method called `_sweep_right_left()`:

 ```python
     def _implement_strategy(self):